Instructions Reference

 .//item,string(.),sum(item/price).

-A streamable template can use one free-ranging expression (consuming the children), but everything else must be grounded.
+A streamable template can use one free-ranging expression, which consumes the children, but every other expression must be grounded.

 #Making Templates Streamable